statgen/locuszoom/assets/docs/interactivity.md

 > *TIP:* Matching builds on the primitives described above: it responds to a specific internal event (`match_requested`), and broadcasts a field to all layers via `plot.state.lz_match_value` .
 This means that outside code can also cause the plot to render matching elements, by initiating the rendering update manually:
 > `plot.applyState({lz_match_value: your_value_here })`

-> *NOTE:* For performance reasons, this feature is currently limited to exact value match.
-Only a single value may be broadcast across all data layers at one time.
+> *NOTE:* For performance reasons, this feature is currently limited to simple rules.
+Only a single value may be broadcast across all data layers at one time, and only one field can be broadcast.

 ### Matching rules can be customized
 Matching is not limited to exact value equality.
 Using a third parameter ("operator"), matching rules can use any of the comparison functions in `LocusZoom.MatchFunctions`.
 As described in the description of filtering rules above, match rules can also take into account transforms that modify the field value before it is broadcast, or, how the broadcast value is compared to a specific field.
 Custom logic (operators) can also be added via MatchFunctions and accessed via name.